tendejan/novel-toy-tools/README.md

 Special thanks to Frangil Kotiech Ramirez, Alfredo Pereira Phd, Kelly Irwin, and Anna Kathryn Limauro

 #TODO you have to run pip install -e to get the di framework to play nice

+The project is written as a python package that can be installed with pip for reusability.
+The directory structure is as follows: